Nakashireyumi/neuro-os/README.md

 # Neuro-OS

+> [!CAUTION]
+> This software allows Neuro/Evil to control your Windows machine directly (mouse, keyboard, clicks).
+> You (vedal) may lose control of your system temporarily, depending on their mood.
+> **We highly recommend (vedal) using a virtual machine for usage with Neuro and Evil.**

 **v0.0.2-alpha** - Enhanced UI context detection for Neuro & Evil Neuro's Windows integration.

 Neuro-OS allows Neuro and Evil Neuro to interact with Windows through direct control of mouse, keyboard, and UI elements.
 The system now features **OCR-based UI detection** and optional **AI vision analysis** for intelligent interaction.

-> [!CAUTION]
-> This software allows Neuro/Evil to control your Windows machine directly (mouse, keyboard, clicks).
-> You may lose control of your system temporarily, depending on their mood.
-> **We highly recommend using a virtual machine for usage with Neuro and Evil.**

 **For Development**: This caution mainly applies when connected to the live Neuro backend.
 During development, Neuro-OS simply executes the most recent action from the API.
 A safety monitor and user priority system are planned for future releases.